-- Protection Systems installed for detecting faults on BES elements and isolating the faulted elements: - Schemes for automatic under-frequency load shedding (UFLS) and automatic under-voltage load shedding (UVLS) comprised of only distributed relays;
+- 1. Protection system is installed for detecting faults on BES elements and isolating the faulted elements; - 2.
+Schemes for automatic underfrequency load shedding (UFLS) and automatic undervoltage load shedding (UVLS) composed of only distributed relays;

-- Out-of-step tripping and power swing blocking; - Automatic reclosing schemes; - Schemes applied on an element for non-fault conditions, such as, but not limited to, generator loss-of-field, transformer top-oil temperature, overvoltage, or overload to protect the element against damage by removing it from service; - Controllers that switch or regulate one or more of the following: series or shunt reactive devices, flexible alternating current transmission system (FACTS) devices, phase-shifting transformers, variable-frequency transformers, or tap-changing transformers; and, that are located at and monitor quantities solely at the same station as the element being switched or regulated; - FACTS controllers that remotely switch static shunt reactive devices located at other stations to regulate the output of a single FACTS device; - Schemes or controllers that remotely switch shunt reactors and shunt capacitors for voltage regulation that would otherwise be manually switched; - Schemes that automatically de-energize a line for a non-fault operation when one end of the line is open; - Schemes that provide anti-islanding protection (e.g., protect load from effects of being isolated with generation that may not be capable of maintaining acceptable frequency and voltage); - Automatic sequences that proceed when manually initiated solely by a System Operator (SO); - Modulation of HVdc or FACTS via supplementary controls, such as angle damping, or frequency damping applied to damp local or inter-area oscillations; - Sub-synchronous resonance (SSR) protection schemes that directly detect sub-synchronous quantities (e.g., currents or torsional oscillations); and - Generator controls such as, but not limited to, automatic generation control (AGC), generation excitation [e.g. automatic voltage regulation (AVR) and power system stabilizers (PSS)], fast valving, and speed governing.
+- 3. Out-of-step tripping and power swing blocking; - 4.
+Automatic reclosing schemes; - 5.
+Schemes applied on an element for non-fault conditions, such as generator loss-of-field, transformer top-oil temperature, overvoltage, or overload to protect the element against damage by removing it from service; - 6.
+Controllers that switch or regulate one or more of the following: - a.
+Series or shunt reactive devices, - b.
+Flexible alternating current transmission system (FACTS) devices, - c.
+Phase-shifting transformers, - d.
+Variable-frequency transformers, or tap-changing transformers;

+and, that are located at and monitor quantities solely at the same station as the element being switched or regulated;

+- 7. FACTS controllers that remotely switch static shunt reactive devices located at other stations to regulate the output of a single FACTS device; - 8.
+Schemes or controllers that remotely switch shunt reactors and shunt capacitors for voltage regulation that otherwise would be switched manually; - 9.
+Schemes that automatically de-energize a line for a non-fault operation when one end of the line is open; - 10.
+Schemes that provide anti-islanding protection (e.g., protect load from effects of being isolated with generation that may not be capable of maintaining acceptable frequency and voltage); - 11.
+Automatic sequences that begin when manually initiated solely by a System Operator (SO); - 12.
+Modulation of HVDC or FACTS via additional controls, such as angle damping or frequency damping for local or inter-area oscillations; - 13.
+Sub-synchronous resonance (SSR) protection schemes that detect sub-synchronous quantities (e.g., currents or torsional oscillations); and - 14.
+Generator controls such as automatic generation control (AGC), generation excitation (e.g., automatic voltage regulation (AVR) and power system stabilizers (PSS)), fast valving, and speed governing.